NeCTAR-RC/nectar-training/package07/sections/intro.markdown

 Alternatively, in the *Finder*, go to *Applications > Utilities* and you will find the Terminal app there.

-### Overview

-{% col 255,0,0 %} TODO: Write a more detailed overview about the coming content {% endcol %}

-In this section, we are going to create an instance.
-Before we do this, we need to create an ssh key to allow encryption of our connection.

 {% include /disclaimer.markdown %}
 {% include /disclaimerCmd.markdown %}